 For some patients with MPS I, II, IVA, VI and VII enzyme replacement therapy (ERT) is an available treatment.
 ERT involves an infusion of a commercial form of the enzyme that is absent or deficient.
 It is given intravenously (through the vein) on a regular basis, most often twice per month.
 The infused enzyme helps to breakdown the GAGs that are building up in the body’s cells.
 The FDA-approved ERTs currently prescribed in the US include: laronidase (Aldurazyme®) for MPS I, idursulfase (Elaprase®) for MPS II, elosufase alfa (Vimizim®) for MPS IVA, galsidase (Naglazyme®) for MPS VI, and vestronidase alfa-vjbk (MepseviiTM) for MPS VII.

 In addition, at Lurie Children's patients with the severe form of MPS I (Hurler syndrome) may undergo stem cell transplantation.
-The stem cell transplant program is one of the largest pediatric outpatient programs in the nation.
-Reggie Duerst, MD, leads a stem cell unit which has performed over 700 transplants in pediatric patients.
+The stem cell transplant program is one of the largest pediatric outpatient programs in the nation, performing more than 700 transplants in pediatric patients.
 The stem cell unit continues to explore new innovations in transplantation.
 The state-of-the-art facility allows the stem cell unit to provide all-inclusive care.

 What Are the Long-Term Effects of MPS Disorders?